Last updated on August 26th, 2019 at 10:22 pm

 A few final thoughts before I leave you to make your decision…

 Backpacks are important for a variety of reasons and situations and the choices are many.

 Ultimately you want to find something that not only holds everything you need for your day but also feels good to wear and protects your gear.

 Ideally, you will want something that is not too bulky built not to thin, allows you to move around freely and is easy to organize.

 I recommend trying to stay in the range of about 15′ tall and about 11-13″ wide.
 That should give you just enough room for your laptop and a few other essentials.

 I also recommend that if you commute by foot or bike to work at nighttime, invest in a backpack that comes with reflective strips.
 This will increase your nighttime visibility, reducing the likelihood of an accident.

-In this article we have looked at our pick for the top 5 backpacks for work.
-Each of them provide something different than the next and at varying budgets.
+In this article, we have looked at our pick for the top 5 backpacks for work.
+Each of them provides something different than the next and at varying budgets.

 So, whether you are looking for something that makes a statement or something that is versatile, cheap or pricey, slim or bulky, you are sure to find it in one of these backpacks.